ElectronicCats/Arduino_Boards_Index/electroniccats/samd/README.md

-# MattairTech SAM D|L|C Core for Arduino
+# Electronic Cats SAM D|L|C Core for Arduino

-The MattairTech SAM D|L|C Core for Arduino is a fork from arduino/ArduinoCore-samd on GitHub, which will be used to maintain Arduino support for MattairTech boards (see https://www.mattairtech.com/) as well as for "Generic" boards.
+The Electronic Cats SAM D|L|C Core for Arduino is a fork from MattairTech/ArduinoCore-samd on GitHub, which will be used to maintain Arduino support for Electronic Cats boards.

 * Supports the SAMD51, SAMD21, SAMD11, SAML21, and SAMC21.
 * Supports four clock sources (two crystals, internal oscillator, and USB calibrated).
 * USB CDC Bootloader with optional SDCard support.
 See [bootloaders/zero/README.md](https://github.com/mattairtech/ArduinoCore-samd/tree/master/bootloaders/zero/README.md).

-**SAMD51 support starting with 1.6.18-beta-b0**

 *This core is intended to be installed using Boards Manager (see below).
-To update from a* *previous version, click on MattairTech SAM D|L|C Boards in Boards Manager, then click Update.*
+To update from a* *previous version, click on Electronic Cats SAM D|L|C Boards in Boards Manager, then click Update.*

-**New Version Numbering**  The MattairTech version number will now track with the Arduino version number, to better understand which upstream changes have been merged in.
-See the CHANGELOG for details on upstream commits and MattairTech additions that have been merged.

-## What's New - Release Version (1.6.17)
-**The latest updates are in the Beta version (if available).
-See below.**

 **1.6.17 (February 22, 2018):**
 * Added SAM D51 (m4f) support to bootloader